Bo Levi Mitchell: 2019: Injury problems

 On February 12, 2019, Mitchell re-signed with the Stampeders, in a four-year deal worth $2.8 million CAD.
 Mitchell suffered a pectoral injury in Week 3 and was subsequently placed on the six-game injured reserve list.
 By mid-August Mitchell was appearing to be close to a return, however, he was placed back on the 6-game injured reserve list on August 16 after suffering a minor setback.
 He was taken off the 6-game injured reserve list 13 days later, on August 29, 2019, and made his return to the starting lineup that weekend.
 In total he missed seven games during the 2019 season.
 Mitchell led the team to a 7–2 record over the final half of the season.
 However, in the West Semi-Final against the Blue Bombers, he completed only 12 passes for 116 yards and a touchdown as Calgary lost 35–14.

-2020: Cancelled season due to COVID-19
+2020–2021

 Mitchell did not play in 2020 because the CFL season was cancelled due to the COVID-19 pandemic.
 In November 2020, he was named the first-team quarterback on the CFL's 2010–2019 All-Decade Team.

-2021: Continued injury problems

 Following Calgary's second game of the 2021 season, the Stampeders placed Mitchell on the six-game injured reserve with a broken fibula.
 Mitchell returned in Week 6 having missed only three games.
 Mitchell played the rest of the season despite injuring his shoulder in Week 9 against the Roughriders.
 The Stampeders finished 8–6 during the abbreviated 2014 season, and were eliminated by the Roughriders in overtime in the first round of the playoffs.
 This was the first season in which Mitchell threw more interceptions (13) than touchdowns (10).